-Three line strike patterns are bullish patterns.
-They are a four candlestick pattern that takes place near support levels.
+Three line strike patterns are bullish.
+They are a four-candlestick pattern that takes place near support levels.
 The first three candlesticks are bearish and are either red or black on stock charts.
 The fourth is a bullish candlestick that closes above the third.
-Look for possible continuation upwards if price rises above fourth candle and holds.
+Look for possible continuation upwards if the price rises above the fourth candle and holds.

-The three line strike is actually pretty rare and harder to find on the larger time frames.
+The three line strike is rare and harder to find on the larger time frames.
 There are both bullish and bearish three line strike candlestick patterns.

-Based off the name of this chart pattern you could see it as a baseball game.
+Based on the name of this chart pattern, you could see it as a baseball game.
 You have two teams, the buyers and the sellers.
-Just like in baseball when you see those three strikes one side is out.
-By the same token, depending on who you’re rooting for, you could be frustrated or happy by the outcome.
+Like in baseball, when you see those three strikes, one side is out.
+Depending on who you’re rooting for, you could be frustrated or happy by the outcome.

-There are two different three line strike candlesticks patterns; bullish and bearish.
-These patterns considered to be continuation patterns.
-While the bullish 3 line is a bullish continuation pattern, conversely, the bearish 3 line candlestick pattern is a bearish continuation pattern.
+There are two different three line strike candlestick patterns: bullish and bearish.
+These patterns are considered to be continuation patterns.
+While the bullish 3-line is a bullish continuation pattern, conversely, the bearish 3-line candlestick pattern is a bearish continuation pattern.

 This pattern is made up of four candles.
-Three of them known as strikes.
-In other words, you have three candlesticks that stair step up or down followed by a large bullish or bearish candlestick.
+Three of them are known as strikes.
+In other words, you have three candlesticks that stair step up or down, followed by a large bullish or bearish candlestick.

-If it’s bullish you could make a case for a three white soldiers pattern formation.
-If bearish, it can be seen as three black crows patterns.
-Once the fourth candle develops you could even see an engulfing pattern.
+If it is bullish, it could make a case for a three white soldiers pattern formation.
+If bearish, it can be seen as three black crow patterns.
+Once the fourth candle develops, it can be seen as an engulfing pattern.

 While this is a continuation pattern, the bulls or bears come in to temper the move up or down.
-Make sure you confirm if the move will continue.
+Make sure to confirm if the move will continue.